dmazin/learn-kube-hard-way-declarative/notes.md

 OK, I am failing to create the service accounts and assign the roles to it.
 I think that is probably because my service account is an editor, not an owner.
 I will make it an owner.
 (See commit df7b017).
 Yep, that did the trick!
 SA created.

-I'll be able to use this SA when creating the instance template.
+I'll be able to use this SA (call it control-plane) when creating the instance template.
 On to that...

+Interesting.
+So, I want to reference the control-plane SA (which I defined in the iam/ dir) in the VM template (which I defined in the vms/ dir).
+Turns out, this is tricky.
+Well, not tricky.
+It's just something one must think about.
+There is no way to pass the output of one directory to another.
+However, I can do two things: flatten the structure, so that there are no directories – only files.
+Or, I can import the info I need as `data` blocks.

+In fact, I think that I should get rid of my directory structure and replace it with files.
+Only the `main.tf` files vary between my dirs, and so repeating the other files (e.g. variables.tf) is senseless.
+I will just use different files.